mvaldes42/philosophers/README.md

 - She serves *number_of_times_each_philosopher_must_eat* spaghetti plates to the center of the table, or if not specified, she brings a infinite number of spaghetti.
 They better pay for all that spaghetti !
 - She now can spawn *number_of_philosophers* around one table.
 - She has to tell them what to start with : taking a fork, sleeping or thinking.
+- She will probably authorize **each even philosopher to wait** to eat since they need to fork to do that.
 - She has to keep a watch on the nb of plates eaten.
 If none are left, the shuts down the inn.
 - She has to make sure which fork is available or not.
 - She has to make a **priority list of the philosophers that needs to eat the most.**